← Back to 史記

 使

 The chanyu had an heir named Maodun.
 Later, a favorite consort bore the chanyu a younger son, and the chanyu wished to disinherit Maodun in the younger boy's favor.
 He therefore sent Maodun as a hostage to the Yuezhi.
 No sooner had Maodun been sent as a hostage than Touman launched a sudden attack on the Yuezhi.
 The Yuezhi were about to kill Maodun in retaliation, but he stole one of their finest horses and rode it back to his own people.
 Touman, impressed by his bravery, gave him command of ten thousand cavalry.
-Maodun then made whistling arrows, practiced restrained their horsemanship archery, ordered: "Whistling arrow shot and not all shoot, behead them."
+Maodun then fashioned whistling arrows and drilled his horsemen in archery, decreeing, "Whoever does not shoot at whatever the whistling arrow strikes shall be beheaded."
 Whenever they went hunting and Maodun shot a whistling arrow at a target, any of his men who failed to shoot at the same target was immediately beheaded.
 Then Maodun shot a whistling arrow at his own finest horse.
 Some of his attendants hesitated to follow suit, and Maodun at once beheaded those who had not shot the horse.
 Not long after, he shot a whistling arrow at his own beloved wife.
 Some of his attendants were terrified and dared not shoot, and Maodun beheaded them as well.
 Some time later, Maodun went hunting and shot a whistling arrow at the chanyu's finest horse.
 Every one of his men shot it without hesitation.
 Then Maodun knew that his men could be relied upon.
 Accompanying his father, the chanyu Touman, on a hunt, he shot a whistling arrow at Touman.
 His men all followed the signal and riddled the chanyu with arrows, killing him.
 Maodun then put to death his stepmother, his younger brothers, and every minister who refused to submit.
 Maodun made himself chanyu.

 7